-Judge Harold Wimberly
+Judge Harold Wimberly By Ray Hill

-ting older is losing people. ago last Friday, Harold Wimberly, Jr., passed away.
+One of the worst things about getting older is losing people. ago last Friday, Harold Wimberly, Jr., passed away.
 I had known and been friends with Harold for decades.
-It doesn't seem that long ago that Steve Hunley, publisher of The Knox ville Focus, and I met at the Roundup restaurant in South Knoxville to have unch with Harold.
+It doesn't seem that long ago that Steve Hunley, publisher of The Knox ville Focus, and I met at the Roundup restaurant in South Knoxville to have lunch with Harold.
 I brought along a blackberry cobbler made from scratch by my friend Margie Ogan and nobody anywhere makes better cobbler than Margie.
 The food was simple, the cobbler delicious and the conversation warm.
-It is a memory I will keep for the rest of my life
+It is a memory I will keep for the rest of my life.

-Harold Wimberly enjoyed a remark able judicial career and few remember that his father had been quite lved in local politics.
-His father, Harold Wimberly, Sr., a prosperous lawyer, served as Chairman of the one time and was a member of the Tennessee Democratic State Execu tive Committee.
+Harold Wimberly enjoyed a remarkable judicial career and few remember that his father had been quite involved in local politics.
+His father, Harold Wimberly, Sr., a prosperous lawyer, served as Chairman of the one time and was a member of the Tennessee Democratic State Executive Committee.
 Mr. Wimberly was a strong supporter of Senator Kenneth D. McKellar.
-My interest in Senator McKellar and Harold Wimherly.
-Sr. created a bond between nberly and me that we both enjoyed.
-Not long before he passed photograph of Gay Street in 1915.
-There was a banner hanging across the street and Harold wondered if I had any idea what the banner said I replied I thought it said "Elect K D. McKellar United States Senator.
+My interest in Senator McKellar and Harold Wimberly.
+Sr. created a bond between Judge Wimberly and me that we both enjoyed.
+Not long before he passed way, Judge Wimberly emailed me photograph of Gay Street in 1915.
+There was a banner hanging across the street and Harold wondered if I had any idea what the banner said I replied I thought it said "Elect K. D. McKellar United States Senator."
 Harold had the photograph blown up and sure enough if that isn't exactly what the banner read.

-Having served on the bench for forty years, it wasn't unusual for ld to have his name before the 11, 1956 edition of the Knoxville News-Sentinel.
-The article features a picture of a somber-looking thirteen year-old student from Tyson Junior High (named for the late U. S. sena tor Lawrence D. Tyson) who had won the spelling bee.
-That thirteen year old was Harold Wimberly, Jr. Haro became the spelling champion in 21 rounds and "spelled down 10 other boys and 19 girls."
-It was Harold's first spelling bee and anybody who knew Harold wouldn't have been sur prised.
+Having served on the bench for forty years, it wasn't unusual for Harold to have his name before the public.
+One of the first mentions of 11, 1956 edition of the Knoxville News-Sentinel.
+The article features a picture of a somber-looking thirteen year-old student from Tyson Junior High (named for the late U. S. sena-tor Lawrence D. Tyson) who had won That thirteen year the spelling bee old was Harold Wimberly, Jr. Harol became the spelling champion in 21 rounds and "spelled down 10 other boys and 19 girls."
+It was Harold's first spelling bee and anybody who knew Harold wouldn't have been surprised.
 Harold Wimberly, Jr. had a first-rate intellect and was a thoughtful man.
-Quite often one had to pay close attention lest one missed s especially dry bon mot tossed off by Judge Wimberly.
+Quite often one had to pay close attention lest one missed some especially dry bon mot tossed off by Judge Wimberly.